 Cultural norms are norms that come from our own cultural group (Catholic culture, Chinese culture, Quebec culture, etc.) whereas social norms are norms that we all share within a multicultural society.

 There may be many different cultures within a society.
 This is called a ‘multicultural society’.
-For example, you may live somewhere where there are many Christians, Indians, Muslims, Egyptians, and African-Americans all living within the one society.
+For example, you may live somewhere where there are many Christians, Indians, Muslims, Egyptians, and African-Americans all living within one society.

 Norms and Contexts